VOLCANIC

 Page 1 2

 The next higher level on Terrace Mountain is the Main Terrace Area, encompassing the Main Springs, Blue Spring, the New Blue Springs, Summit Basin Spring, the Jupiter Springs, Naiad Spring, Mound Spring, the Trail Springs, and Canary Spring.
-According to this also some spring areas have been named as sub-terraces.
-Mound Terrace is the sub-terrace which has been built up by Naiad Spring and Mound Spring.
+According to this also some spring areas have been named as terraces on their own right.
+Mound Terrace has been built up by Naiad Spring and Mound Spring.
 It represents the northeastern corner of Main Terrace and shows a clearly lower top level.
 Naiad Spring, located on top of the eastern face of Mound Terrace, is intermittently active at least since 1878.
 Since the 1970s no discharge has been observed, though.

 Mound Terrace Mammoth Hot Springs Yellowstone